Your air filter looks simple. It just sits there quietly, minding its business, catching dust while the rest of the system gets all the attention.

 But that little filter matters a lot.

 Here's the part most homeowners don't realize: the best filter is not always the most expensive one or the one with the highest number on the package.
 Your heating and cooling system still needs to breathe.
-A filter should help clean the air — but it shouldn't make your system feel like it's trying to breathe through a pillow.
+A filter should help clean the air.
+It shouldn't make your system feel like it's trying to breathe through a pillow.

 Because when it comes to filters, guessing isn't the best game plan.
 Your heating and cooling system is not a casino.